seanmangar/tri_stats/README.md

 | *Quarter-of-birth distribution, by continent (normalized).* |

 **Conclusion:**
-- The continents mainly represented in the two datasets (ITU and UN) share **very similar month-of-birth and quarter-of-birth distributions**.
+- The continents mainly represented in the two datasets (World Triathlon and UN) share **very similar month-of-birth and quarter-of-birth distributions**.
-- Therefore, the difference in continent distributions **does not explain the discrepancy** in month-of-birth and quarter-of-birth distributions between the ITU and UN datasets.
+- Therefore, the difference in continent distributions **does not explain the discrepancy** in month-of-birth and quarter-of-birth distributions between the World Triathlon and UN datasets.

 </details>

 ---

 <details>
-  <summary>Click to expand - 🎂 <strong>Age distribution of ITU athletes used for this analysis.</strong></summary>
+  <summary>Click to expand - 🎂 <strong>Age distribution of World Triathlon athletes used for this analysis.</strong></summary>

-The UN and ITU datasets share the **same average age (25)**, but the **ITU age distribution is not uniform**, unlike the UN one.
+The UN and World Triathlon datasets share the **same average age (25)**, but the **World Triathlon age distribution is not uniform**, unlike the UN one.
 - Importance sampling could be applied to the UN dataset to make the two distributions match, but I would be very surprised if that had an **impact on the overall conclusion**.

 |                    ![age.png](res/age.png)                    |